network-science-lab/infmax-simulator-icm-mln/README.md

 ## Structure of the repository
 ```
 .
-├── _configs                -> def. of the spreading regimes under which do computations
+├── _configs                -> eample configuration files to trigger the pipeline
 ├── _data_set               -> networks to compute actors' marginal efficiency for
 ├── _test_data              -> examplary outputs of the dataset generator used in the E2E test
 ├── _output                 -> a directory where we recommend to save results